Geant4 simulation of the moderating neutrons spectrum: Hydrogen test

 where \texttt{numEnergyBins} is the number of energy bins, \texttt{currentKinE} is the current kinetic energy, \texttt{minOrder} is the minimum required magnitude order for the energy, \texttt{maxEnergy} is the maximum possible energy.
 This way we obtain a form of the spectrum as in Fig.~\ref{fig-different-energy-scales}c.

 In the context of nuclear reactor applications, a Watt fission spectrum may be used for the initial neutrons:

 where $a = 1.036$, $b = 2.29$ and $c = 0.4527$ for $^{235}U$ fission spectrum.

-The time slices of neutron spectrum, as well as the total stationary neutron spectrum, for such case are shown in Fig.~\ref{fig-spectrum-evolution-lintime} and Fig.~\ref{fig-total-spectrum-lintime} respectively.
+Now everything is ready to run the simulation.
+We generate a sufficiently large number of primary neutrons whose initial energies are distributed according to a fission spectrum of $^{235}U$, given above, and then apply the algorithm described in Section~\mbox{\ref{sec-timeslices-Geant4}}, to each of them.
+Finally, we get the time slices of the neutron spectrum of a single generation of neutrons (remember, all the primary neutrons were generated under exactly the same conditions and tracked independently, which is equivalent to injecting them into the moderator at zero time, as was discussed above).
+These time slices are shown in Fig.~\mbox{\ref{fig-spectrum-evolution-lintime}}.

-As can be seen in Fig.~\ref{fig-total-spectrum-lintime}, the stationary neutron spectrum in hydrogen moderator has exactly the expected form.
-For example, the comparison with the typical neutron spectrum in thermal reactor (inset in Fig.~\ref{fig-total-spectrum-lintime}) shows that there is an extremely close correspondence, aside, of course, from the fact that our spectrum was simulated in the pure hydrogen medium, which explains the absence of the resonance area and a substantially lower level of fission spectrum.
+Figure~\mbox{\ref{fig-total-spectrum-lintime}} shows the respective stationary neutron spectrum calculated from all the intermediate ones (the time slices) using Eq.~(\mbox{\ref{eq03}}).
+As can be seen in this figure, the stationary neutron spectrum in hydrogen moderator has exactly the expected form.
+Indeed, the comparison with the typical neutron spectrum in thermal reactor (inset in Fig.~\ref{fig-total-spectrum-lintime}) shows that there is an extremely close correspondence, aside, of course, from the fact that our spectrum was simulated in the pure hydrogen medium, which explains the absence of the resonance area and a substantially lower level of fission spectrum.

-For a different visual representation of the spectrum evolution it is also possible to build a kind of pseudo-3D (or even a 3D) plot (Fig.~\ref{fig-pseudo3D-evolution}).
+This basic test of the neutron moderation in pure hydrogen, although may seem oversimplified, is still very important, as it validates our approach and proves that the algorithm described in Section~\mbox{\ref{sec-timeslices-Geant4}} is able to produce correct results.
+Since this algorithm is rather generic, and does not impose any restrictions on the moderator's geometry and material, as well as on the form of the primary particle source and initial energy, it can be easily applied to arbitrary medium of any form and composition, and to any source of primary particles.

+For example, in order to change the geometry of the studied medium, instead of using a simple cube (\texttt{G4Box} class) like we did in our test above, one can create instances of any classes describing solids -- either the basic shapes (e.g. \texttt{G4Tubs}, \texttt{G4Cons}, \texttt{G4Sphere}, and so on), or even more complex tesselated solids.
+Geant4 allows also to put one solid into another (hierarchical structure), or produce the unions, intersections or subtractions of solid volumes~\mbox{\cite[Section~4.1.2 Solids]{GEANT4DevBook2022}}.

+In our test we used a standard hydrogen from the NIST materials database (code \texttt{G4\_H}).
+However, each of the created volumes may have its own material (described by the \texttt{G4Material} class) including its state, temperature, density, pressure, and of course, the isotope composition, which is very important in our case.
+In fact, the simulated medium may even include some fissile materials (acting as neutron multiplicators), as long as the sub-criticality condition is met.
+In this case, the multiplication of neutrons due to fission reactions will be treated correctly by the Geant4 engine, since the number of neutrons always remains finite (due to sub-criticality condition).
+A very handy \texttt{G4NistManager} class gives quick access to a rich collection of predefined widely used materials.